nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 ---

 I tested several real mixed datasets.
 The current conclusion is, for order level identification, our pipeline works well.
 We just need to tune in the distance acceptance z score in dist2Z.py.
 For a small reference, we should use lower Z-score or directly use the `--use_flag` to lock on only one hits on the tree.
 It may not work well in a mix that the composition is super skewed (e.g. 95%:5%).
 I also found some relationship between the cumulative similarity and the mixed proportion but it is very comparative not quantitative.

+I want to write an automatic evaluation code to output the prediction on order, family, and genus level.
+Then, I want to test a series of parameter settings on distance transformation methods to see which one works better in specific situation.